A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Day 3: Otaru

-The surrounding European architecture didn’t make us feel like we are in Japan.
+The surrounding European architecture didn’t make us feel like we were in Japan.
 I thought I might save a bit in Otaru (which is another paradise for seafood lovers) as I am not a big fan of sashimi, but I ended up spending more on my bunny musical box.
 No regret though!
 It is cute and fluffy and the best part is, it plays Disney’s “Wish Upon A Star”!

 Also read: Sakura Season in Japan: Perfect Cherry Blossom Spots for that Instagram-Worthy Shot